Public Dissemination Event

 2Research and Development Department, APIVITA S.A., Athens, Greece

-This research has been funded by the project Algae4A&B from the UE H2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 691102 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the abstract.
+This research has been funded by MSCA-RISE project 691102 (Algae4A&B) and the institutional project CCMAR/Multi/04326/2013 from the Portuguese Foundation for Science and Technology (FCT).
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the abstract.